carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 questions:
 - How is the classifier preventing overfitting?
 objectives:
-- Develop knowledge on how a classifier makes the prediction.
+- Develop knowledge on how a random forest classifier makes a prediction.
-- Come up with the decision rule.
+- Come up with the random forest decision rule.
 keypoints:
 - Random forests combines the large number of decision trees.
 - Each tree is given a random subset of the data.
--
+- Random forests tend to be a good classifier on many different datasets.
 ---

 In this episode, we will learn about the random forests classifier.